jackabox/2019.jackwhiting.co.uk/content/posts/2020-01-15-optimising-our-router-in-svelte.md

 </script>
 ```

 In our initial script, we had to initialise each route manually.
 This is not too much of a problem if you have a small application but it becomes cumbersome when our application starts to grow.
-Lets refactor the code to loop around each route from our `routes.js` file and then create a new instance of it.
+Let us refactor the code to loop around each route from our `routes.js` file and then create a new instance of it.
 We are reusing code from the last article here but I've left a few comments in incase you haven't read it.

 ```html
 <script>